 No. Many people are reluctant to start a claim because they feel that an accident was their fault when in strict legal terms the accident was in fact caused wholly, or partly, by someone else.

-Partner, Susanna Rynehart from our Employment team speaks with Retail Gazette about what employers should do or consider, in order to be compliant with National Minimum Wage legislation.
+A partner from our Employment team speaks with Retail Gazette about what employers should do or consider, in order to be compliant with National Minimum Wage legislation.

 Four law firms have joined forces to launch Collaborative Employment Law (CEL), a group aiming to bring a novel mediated approach to employment disputes as an alternative to litigation, modelled on a technique developed by family lawyers.